 - Premature ejaculation

 - Irritable bowel syndrome

 - Hot flashes

 - Nerve pain

 Many of these applications require long-term use of antidepressants, which can be problematic in some cases.
 Patients should research their options before agreeing to extended treatment with these medications.
-Before using medication, always consult with a doctor.
+Before using any medication, including different types of natural antidepressants, always consult with a doctor.

 - Dry mouth

 - Nervousness, agitation, or restlessness

 - Blurred vision

 - Brain zaps SSRI